usdoj-crt/beta-ada/_pages/_resources/q&a-accessibility-requirements-pools-public.md

 {% enddetails %}

 {% details 8.
 How do I determine if it is readily achievable for me to install a lift in my existing pool? expandable %}
-Readily achievable means that providing access is easily accomplishable without much difficulty or expense.
-This is a flexible, case-by-case analysis, with the goal of ensuring that ADA requirements are not unduly burdensome, including to small businesses.
-The readily achievable analysis is based on factors such as the nature and cost of the needed action; all the financial, staff and other resources available to the business and any parent entity; and the impact on the operation of the site, including legitimate safety requirements that are necessary for safe operation.1   Generally, a mere franchisor-franchisee relationship, where the franchisor does not own or operate the franchisee business, will not require consideration of the franchisor’s resources in determining what is readily achievable.
+**Readily achievable means that providing access is easily accomplishable without much difficulty or expense.**   This is a flexible, case-by-case analysis, with the goal of ensuring that ADA requirements are not unduly burdensome, including to small businesses.
+The readily achievable analysis is based on factors such as the nature and cost of the needed action; all the financial, staff and other resources available to the business and any parent entity; and the impact on the operation of the site, including legitimate safety requirements that are necessary for safe operation.{% fn 1 %}  Generally, a mere franchisor-franchisee relationship, where the franchisor does not own or operate the franchisee business, will not require consideration of the franchisor’s resources in determining what is readily achievable.

 This is the same standard that places of public accommodation have been using for all covered elements of existing facilities since 1992.
-Guidance on “Common Questions: Readily Achievable Barrier Removal” is available at here (1996).
+Guidance on “Common Questions: Readily Achievable Barrier Removal” is available at [here](https://archive.ada.gov/reachingout/factor.html) (1996).
 {% enddetails %}

 {% details 9.
 I already purchased a portable lift before March 15, 2012.
 Can I still use it? expandable %}